josecebe/twbs-pagination/README.md

 To use grunt install packages by using: npm install

 ## Demo and Docs
-For more information see [docs on github pages](http://esimakin.github.io/twbs-pagination/) (out of date since 26 september)
+For more information see [docs on github pages](http://esimakin.github.io/twbs-pagination/) (not completed yet)